jtbgroup/kodi-musicbrainz-card/README.md

 ## Installation

-1. Install the custom component [Kodi Media Sensors](https://github.com/jtbgroup/kodi-media-sensors).
-2. Install the card using HACS
+1. Install the card using HACS

 Manual installation is of course possible, but not explained here as there are plenty of tutorials.